WeiJiMaLab/Search-In-VWM/README.md

 - `analysis_all_summary_statistics.m` provides an analysis of proportion correct behavior across trials, with each experimental condition: set size, color distance, and spatial distance.
 - `analysis_all_parametric.m` plots the parametric resource models.
 Note the script asks for an `mi` variable to be set which specifies the model index that the script will produce a figure for.
 This model index can be EP, EPF, VP, or VPF.
 - `analysis_all_model_non_parametric.m` produces the modeling fits for the non-parametric VP resource model.
 - `analysis_all_model_comparison.m` uses the summary paramater mat files for each model fit in the `model_params_summary` folder (which is automatically saved if you run the modeling fits using any of the above scripts), and creates a model comparision plot with the files that are loaded in the script.
-Note that by default, all the comparisions are relative to the third model---but this can be changed through the `compare_index` variable in this script. `TODO FOR ADITI -- CLEAN THIS UP.`
+Note that by default, all the comparisions are relative to the third model---but this can be changed through the `compare_index` variable in this script.